AlexETay7/Cache-Simulation/README.md

 ### ***INCLUDED FILES:***

  * Cache.java - A collection of methods used to simulate cache behavior.
- * Test.java - Driver class used to test correctness of cache implementation.
+ * Test.java - Driver class used to test the correctness of cache implementation.
  * README - A brief overview of the program, how to run and compile it, related concepts, and testing information.

 ### ***COMPILING AND RUNNING:***

- In a terminal window, navigate to the directory containing all source files, compile Test class with the command:
+ In a terminal window, navigate to the directory containing all source files, compile the Test class with the command:
  <pre>
  $ javac Test.java